sarahabell/sarahabell.me/_pages/ceramics.md

 description: |
     Hand crafted & glazed.
 Find out more about my ceramics...
 ---
-The pots I make are thrown on a wheel and hand-built.
+The pots I make are thrown on a wheel or hand-built, sometimes a combination of both.

+I love to make a glaze which will move on the pot while maturing in the kiln.
+The difficulty is controlling the movement so that the glaze doesn't move off the pot and finish up sticking the pot to the kiln shelf!